A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Introduction

 The paper is organized as follows.
 In Section \ref{section_Setup_results} we set some assumptions for the dynamical system, we recall some basic concepts of de Rham cohomology and state our main results.
 Section \ref{sec_anisotropic_banach_spaces_of_currents} is devoted to the construction of suitable anisotropic Banach spaces of currents.
 In particular, in Section \ref{sec_quasi-compactnes} we prove that the pushforward operator acts quasi-compactly on our anisotropic Banach spaces.
 Section \ref{sec_spectrum} and \ref{sec_anisotropic_de_rham_cohomology_and_spectrum} represent the core of the paper.
 In fact, in Section \ref{sec_spectrum} we investigate the spectrum of the pushforward operator and construct the measure of maximal entropy.
 Section \ref{sec_anisotropic_de_rham_cohomology_and_spectrum} contains the connection between the eigenvalues of the transfer operator, that are related to the Ruelle-Pollicott resonances, and the eigenvalues of the action $f_\#$ on de Rham cohomology.
+We point out that Section \ref{sec_anisotropic_de_rham_cohomology_and_spectrum} inspired the techniques that R. Trevi\~no exploited in the recent paper \cite{trevino}.
+In addition, there is an analogy between our tools and the techniques of F.Faure, S. Gou\"ezel and E. Lanneau in \cite{faure_gouezel_lanneau}, where they found the complete set of Ruelle-Pollicott resonances for linear pseudo-Anosov maps on half- translation surfaces.
+Our paper, in particular Section \ref{sec_anisotropic_de_rham_cohomology_and_spectrum}, can be seen as a weak generalization of \cite{faure_gouezel_lanneau} to nonlinear Anosov diffeomorphisms, and it is reasonable to think that similar ideas can be used to treat the same problems for nonlinear pseudo-Anosov maps.
 Section \ref{sec_proofs} contains the proofs of the main results, stated in Section \ref{sec_statement}.
 Finally, Appendix \ref{technical_results} collects the proofs of some technical lemmas that we use in several part of the paper. \begin{notation*} Throughout this paper we denote by $C$ a generic constant that can depend on the manifold, the dynamics or the atlas of $M$.
 We point out that $C$ may change also inside the same equation.
 If we want to emphasize the dependence of $C$ on a parameter $a$, we write $C_a.$ These constants as well may change at any occurrence inside a single equation. \end{notation*} \paragraph{Acknowledgments.} This paper comes out of the author's PhD thesis that is available on his personal website.
 I warmly express gratitude to Marco Lenci, Giovanni Forni and Carlangelo Liverani for their suggestions and clarifications, and for supporting me during the preparation of this manuscript.
 I also thank Sébastien Gouëzel and Rodrigo Treviño for reporting some mistakes of a first version.
+I finally thank the anonymous referee for many comments and suggestions.
 Part of the present research was carried out at the Department of Mathematics of the University of Maryland, with the support of the Marie Sklodowska-Curie grant agreement No 777822 (‘GHAIA’), and the PRIN Grant 2017S35EHN, MUR, Italy.
 It is also part of the author's activity within the UMI Group \emph{DinAmicI}.